 On the General page, in the Linked server box, type the name of the instance of SQL Server that you area linking to.

-Identify the linked server as an instance of Microsoft SQL Server or an Azure SQL Managed Instance.
-If you use this method of defining a linked server, the name specified in Linked server must be the network name of the server.
+Identify the linked server as an instance of Microsoft SQL Server.
+If you use this method of defining a SQL Server linked server, the name specified in Linked server must be the network name of the server.
 Also, any tables retrieved from the server are from the default database defined for the login on the linked server.

 Other data source